Jakob-Bach/Constrained-Subgroup-Discovery/csd_package/README.md

 all existing methods have a parameter `k` to limit (upper bound) the number of features selected in the subgroup description.
 The prediction routine classifies data objects as belonging to the subgroup (= 1) or not (= 0).
-`csd` also contains functions to evaluate predictions, though metrics for binary classification from `sklearn.metrics` should work as well.
+`csd` also contains functions to evaluate predictions, though the evaluation metrics for binary classification from `sklearn.metrics` should work as well.

 Here is a small example for initialization, fitting, prediction, and evaluation: